 If you watched my Instagram stories last week, you saw that we have a new low-waste addition to our bathroom: a bidet attachment.
 I have been wanting one for years but my husband was understandably skeptical.
 Is it going to mess with our plumbing?
 Is it going to be a pain in the ass (HA!) to install (and use)?
 I’m still using toilet paper, damnit!

 So despite eyeing bidets every time I did a midnight online shopping scroll, I never took the leap to buy one.
 I read a lot of great things about bidets, but they still seem to be a “weird” thing in North America.
-Even Bea Johnson says in her book, Zero Waste Home, that they just use paper-wrapped toilet paper rather than a bidet.
+Even Bea Johnson– the zero waste Queen, says in her book, Zero Waste Home, that they just use paper-wrapped toilet paper rather than a bidet.
 And pro tip: if you’re out with couple friends complaining about everyone’s quirks and you whine that your husband thinks bidets are weird, you will garner zero sympathy and bring the conversation to a screeching halt.
 Not that I know from experience or anything.

 When my husband told me he got me a present, I was so excited to find out that it was a bidet attachment.
 (A Luxe Bidet Neo 185 to be exact.)
 I’m not kidding, friends, I think I jumped.
 This is ten years of marriage.
 This is pioneer-wannabe, hippy sensibilities.
 This is OMG I’m going to save SO MANY TREES.